cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 In this post I have translated the code from meta-circular evaluator from SICP (you can find the original code [here](https://mitpress.mit.edu/sicp/code/ch4-mceval.scm)) to Clojure.
 Clojure is interesting because:
-- It runs on the Java Virtual Machine (thereby having access to all Java libraries and being able to interoperate with existing enterprise programs)
+- It runs on the Java Virtual Machine (thereby having access to all Java libraries and being able to inter-operate with existing Java code bases).
-- It has a functional core (thereby being particularly suited for concurrent programming, AKA the multi-core future)
+- It has a functional core (thereby being particularly suited for concurrent programming, AKA the multi-core future).
 - And it is a Lisp (thereby having all the properties described below).

 Now, before I continue, let me be clear.
 I am not an expert on the subject matter.
-It is virtually impossible to improve on the [explanation in SICP](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-26.html).
+It is impossible for me to improve on the [explanation in SICP](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-26.html).
 What I have attempted to do here is translate the Scheme code of SICP to Clojure and thereby deeper understand what is going on in the meta-circular evaluator and also learn something about Clojure.
 I have tried to put into my own words what is described in SICP.